xavierpsupf/Lab2_VideoCodificationSystems/README.md

 This laboratory has been done with python trough PyCharm.
 In order to execute correctly the code of that lab, at least it's necessary to have configured correctly PyCharm and, also, it's important to have installed the following extra Python Packages: -> ffmpeg -> numpy -> scipy

 Important!
 Due to its big weight, I didn't have uploaded the output files of the code here in GitHub.

+I have added also the Lab 1 file "rgb_yuv.py" because it's needed for Exercice 5 in Lab 2.